Meet Amy, creator of Kuhfs

 Meet Amy Olson, the owner, and creator of Kuhfs.
 An innovative accessory company that is revolutionizing the industry.

 1. Tell me a bit about yourself.

 My name is Amy Olson and I am 44 years old from the Chicagoland area.
 I am a stay-at-home mom turned accessory designer that launched Kuhfs in 2013.
 I have always had the entrepreneurial bug and Kuhfs allows my creative side to flourish.

 2. Tell me about your business/product.
 What is it, how did you come up with the idea, what problem does it solve?

-3. Why do you think female entrepreneurs are more successful then men?
-What qualities, leadership skills, time management skills etc. do we posses that men do not?
+3. Why do you think female entrepreneurs are more successful than men?
+What qualities, leadership skills, time management skills etc. do we possess that men do not?

-I think female entrepreneurs are more successful than men because our businesses and or products are more often than not problem solving products or ideas.
+I think female entrepreneurs are more successful than men because our businesses and or products are more often than not problem-solving products or ideas.
 We do not set our goals solely around monetary gains.
 We set our business goals around solving a common problem our fellow females encounter on a daily basis.
 We are more passionate about our products because of this.
-I also think we posses a unique ability to problem solve and over come obstacles in a way men do not.
-Put a roadblock in front of us and we will come up with several ways to over come it.
+I also think we possess a unique ability to problem solve and overcome obstacles in a way men do not.
+Put a roadblock in front of us and we will come up with several ways to overcome it.

 4. If you had one piece of advice for a female entrepreneur, what would it be?